 Find out if you’re on track for retirement savings.

 What Is Passive Income?

-Per the IRS, passive income is when you make money from an enterprise where you’re not materially involved.
-This means a way in which you’re making money, but you’re not quite wholly active in that project.
+As defined by the IRS, passive income is when you make money from an enterprise where you’re not materially involved.
+This means you’re the silent partner, the investor, the person who is not running the show.

-The IRS gives more specific limitations as to what it means by “material” participation.
-For one, it includes if you worked at least 500 hours in a year on the project or more than 100 hours when no one else works more than you.
-Additionally, if you do at least almost all of the work in an activity, it’s considered material involvement.
-Even the combination of your work in multiple significant participation activities (SPAs), if it exceeds 500 hours, counts as material participation.
+The IRS gives more specific limitations as to what “material participation” means.
+For one, you must work at least 500 hours in a year on the project or more than 100 hours when no one else works more than you.
+Or if you contributed almost all of the work on a project, it’s considered material involvement.
+Likewise if your work in multiple significant participation activities (SPAs), combined, exceeds 500 hours, it counts as material participation.
 There are a few more criteria that would qualify a project as material.
 You only need to meet one to qualify.

 Top Ways to Make Passive Income – Less Involvement

 Passive income that takes next-to-nothing involvement is the dream.
 That’s probably a large part of the appeal of robo-advisors.
 You fund the investment account, and an algorithm keeps your balance growing.